 Is there a test to check for DPD deficiency?

 Yes there is a test.
 All people having 5FU or capecitabine should have a blood test before their treatment to check if they have a DPD deficiency.

 Research into DPD deficiency testing

-Doctors and scientist are looking at learning more about the DPYD gene and at a number of tests for DPD deficiency.
+Doctors and scientists are looking at learning more about the DPYD gene and at a number of different tests for DPD deficiency.

 Research looking into the DPYD gene

 The DPYD gene helps to control the production of DPD in our bodies.
 Doctors already know a lot about the DPYD gene.
 They know there are a number of changes (mutations) in this gene that can cause DPD deficiency.

 But not everyone who has severe side effects to fluorouracil and capecitabine has changes in the DPYD gene.
 There might be other changes that can also have an effect on how we break down these chemotherapy drugs.

 Research looking into the levels of uracil and dihydrouracil